 This is where the OpenLearning Portfolio can help.
 Whether you're a student seeking employment opportunities, or a working professional looking to advance your career, do away with your mental checklist of things to say during an interview and let your Portfolio speak for you.

-Your Portfolio instantly collects your achievements on the OpenLearning platform – from completed activities, to certificates and badges.
+Your Portfolio instantly collects your achievements on the OpenLearning online learning platform – from completed activities, to certificates and badges.
 All of this is accessible through your Profile Page:

 After completing a ‘shared activity’ within a course (e.g. an activity where you have shared an image, text, video or document), it will automatically be added as a post in your Portfolio.